ABOUT HENRY GEORGE

 People like Albert Einstein, Alfred Deakin and Henry Ford saw George as one of the most important intellectuals of the Classical era.
 Some say the success created by George led to the death of Classical Economics.
 Proof of his popularity in Australia saw some 10,000 people attend George’s inspirational speech at the Melbourne Exhibition Centre in 1890.
 Similar numbers followed his talks around the country.

 He gained such support by making economics understandable to the average person.

 “Men like Henry George are rare unfortunately.
 One cannot imagine a more beautiful combination of intellectual keenness, artistic form, and fervent love of justice.” – Albert Einstein

-Download Progress and Poverty, Henry George’s major work – one of the all-time best-selling books on economics
+- Download Progress and Poverty, Henry George’s seminal work